Unsure if a website is a legitimate immigration consultant or a scammer looking for its next victim?

 - Do a Web search to see if anyone has reported any problems with an agent or consultancy company.
-Look up on reviews and get other people’s opinion.
+Look upon reviews and get other people’s opinions.

-- Verify information provided in the website, social media post and other content before formally entrusting your application to them.
+- Verify the information provided on the website, social media post, and other content before formally entrusting your application to them.
 You can do so by calling them and ask a few questions.
 If their promises are too good to be true, then you should know what to do: avoid them.

 - Never disclose your personal information to anyone you don’t know, especially if you haven’t met them yet.

 - If you choose to pay for a service, understand what you will receive for your money before you accept or sign anything.
-Get proof of transaction such as receipts.
+Get proof of transactions, such as receipts.

-- When filling out a form as expression of interest, with expectation of getting someone to respond to you, make sure you are accessing a secured website before sharing your private information (name, date of birth, passport number, etc).
-If website’s address is not displayed on Internet browser has HTTPS or a padlock symbol, don’t proceed.
+- When filling out a form as an expression of interest, with the expectation of getting someone to respond to you, make sure you are accessing a secured website before sharing your private information (name, date of birth, passport number, etc.).
+If the website’s address is not displayed on the Internet browser has HTTPS or a padlock symbol, don’t proceed.